 And you are also led to doubt because the doctrine Plato taught would find support by souls’ appearing to return to the stars.

-Here Dante is referring to the doctrine from the Timaeus (the only Platonic work that was, partially, available in Dante’s time), according to which souls are governed by their natal stars, to which they return in between earthly incarnations.
-Having seen souls “relegated to the slowest sphere,” Dante has naturally jumped to the conclusion that souls return to the stars that determined their earthly inclinations: thus, he suspects that inconstant souls return to the moon, erotically inclined souls to Venus, martially inclined souls to Mars, and so forth.
+In this passage Dante is referring to the doctrine from the Timaeus according to which souls are governed by their natal stars, to which they return in between earthly incarnations.
+Having seen souls who were “relegated” (Par.
+3.30) to the ”slowest sphere” (Par.
+3.52), Dante has naturally jumped to the conclusion that souls return to the stars that determined their earthly inclinations: thus, he suspects that inconstant souls return to the moon, erotically inclined souls to Venus, martially inclined souls to Mars, and so forth.